Getting started

 $ cd timesketch/docker/dev

-Wait a few mintues for the installation script to complete.
+Wait a few minutes for the installation script to complete.

 Attaching to timesketch-dev